usi-systems/p4paxos-demo/README.md

 firefox &
 ```

-In the firefox browser, visit 10.0.0.1:8080, then you can try to Get or Put a (key, value) pair.
+In the firefox browser, visit 10.0.0.1:8080.
+Then, you can try to Get or Put a (key, value) pair.

 # Simulating Failures